luciluci/PriceTrail/PriceTrail/README.txt

 * in get_notification_products:
     if diff_product_ids is None or unavailable_product_ids is None or best_products_ids is None: can be splitted in 3 so if one of the values misses not to compute all 3
+* for notification products:
+    create link to 'my-products'
+    instead of today display current price
+    add 'buy now' button that will go to actual product
+* attach affiliate link
+* add email notification system

 /:
 * in the 'logged in' version of index: